 Details of outstanding investments are given in the notes to financial statements.

 All the related party transactions that were entered into during the financial yearwere at arm's length basis and were in the ordinary course of business.
 There were nomaterially significant related party transactions with the Directors Promoters KeyManagerial Personnel or other designated persons which may have a potential conflict withthe interest of the Company at large.
 Accordingly the disclosure of Related PartyTransactions as required under Section 134(3)(h) of the Companies Act 2013 in Form AOC-2is not applicable.

-All Related Party Transactions as required under Accounting Standards AS-18 arereported in Note 26B - Notes to Accounts of the financial statements of the Company.
+All Related Party Transactions as required under Indian Accounting Standards AS-24 arereported in Note 32 Notes to Accounts of the financial statements of the Company.

-All related party transactions are placed before the Audit Committee and the Board forapproval.
+All related party transactions were placed before the Audit Committee and the Board forapproval.

 In terms of the provisions of Regulation 34 of the Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015 the ManagementDiscussion and Analysis is set out in this Annual Report.

-The Company has not accepted any Deposit covered under Section 73 of the Companies Act2013 from the Shareholders or the Public during the year.
+The Company has not accepted any Deposit covered under Section 73 of the Companies Act2013 from the Shareholders or the Public during the year under review.